Guides - Add a Block Storage Volume to a Linode

 Select the Linode to which you want to attach a Block Storage Volume.
 The detail page for the Linode will appear.

-Assign the Block Storage Volume a label and size.
-The label can be up to 32 characters long and consist only of ASCII characters
+- Label: A string up to 32 characters long and consisting only of ASCII characters

 This page was originally published on